kown2801/CDMFT/README.md

 	make -j4

-(The j options allows you to compile on multiple processors simultaneously, so that is goes faster) This step may be a bit long, so go grab a cup of coffee or start instaling the json library
+(The j options allows you to compile on multiple processors simultaneously, so that is goes faster) This step may be a bit long, so go grab a cup of coffee.

 Then copy the freshly compiled library to your lib folder